- Why Us

 What does this mean?
 Our Electronic Data Capture (EDC) solution is engineered with the medical device workflow in mind.
 One of the differences between drug and medical devices studies is what data needs to be collected and how.

-With SMART-TRIAL by Greenlight Guru's EDC system, MedTech companies receive a solution made to support them rather than hinder them in their clinical data collection & management.
+With Greenlight Guru Clinical, MedTech companies receive a solution made to support them rather than hinder them in their clinical data management.
 Our system is flexible and easily scalable so that it can adapt to MedTech study designs and data collection requirements.
 This is not the case with other EDC systems on the market.
-They are first and foremost made for pharma specific trials.
+They are first and foremost made for pharma-specific trials.

 We offer advice and assistance in setting up studies inside our EDC system, exactly for this reason: MedTech operations are different than pharmaceuticals.
 Our solution is made to support MedTech companies.
 Ready to learn more?
 Contact us today for a customized demo.

-Páll Jóhannesson, M.Sc. in Medical Market Access, is the founder and Managing Director of SMART-TRIAL by Greenlight Guru.
-Páll was previously the CEO of SMART-TRIAL where he led the team to create the only EDC specifically made for medical devices.
+Páll Jóhannesson, M.Sc. in Medical Market Access, is the founder and Managing Director of Greenlight Guru Clinical (formerly SMART-TRIAL).
+Páll was previously the CEO of Greenlight Guru Clinical where he led the team to create the only EDC specifically made for medical devices.